algorand-devrel/debugging/README.md

 ## Contracts

-contracts/application.py - Beaker PyTeal Application
+- contracts/application.py - Beaker PyTeal Application
-contracts/artifacts/approval.teal - The approval program generated from the Beaker application contracts/artifacts/clear.teal - The clear program generated from the Beaker application contracts/artifacts/contract.json - The ARC4 ABI Contract specification from the Beaker application contracts/artifacts/DebugMe.json - The Beaker Application specification from the Beaker application
+- contracts/artifacts/approval.teal - The approval program generated from the Beaker application
+- contracts/artifacts/clear.teal - The clear program generated from the Beaker application
+- contracts/artifacts/contract.json - The ARC4 ABI Contract specification from the Beaker application
+- contracts/artifacts/DebugMe.json - The Beaker Application specification from the Beaker application

-## Flow
+## Usage

 ### Setup